 Lilacs in NH: Why Fall Cuts Cost You Spring Flowers

 Few plants capture the spirit of a New England spring like lilacs.
 Their fragrant clusters of purple, pink, or white flowers are a cherished part of life across the Seacoast, often marking the return of warmer weather after a long winter.
-Because they grow vigorously, many homeowners feel tempted to trim them back in the fall when other garden chores are underway.
-But pruning lilacs in October or November can drastically reduce the blooms you’ll see the following spring.
-Understanding how lilacs set their flower buds and choosing the right pruning window ensures these beloved shrubs continue to flourish year after year.
+Because they grow vigorously, many homeowners feel tempted to trim them back in fall when other garden chores are underway.
+But pruning lilacs in October or November can drastically reduce the blooms you'll see the following spring.
+Understanding how lilacs set their flower buds, and choosing the right pruning window, ensures these beloved shrubs keep flourishing year after year.

 4 Tips to Help You Correctly Prune Lilacs to Preserve Next Spring’s Flowers